hmcts/darts-automation-playwright/README.md

 If tests fail on Jenkins runs then traces and videos will be recorded and saved as artifacts on the build.
 Generally, I would recommend the following when assessing a failing test.

 1. Check the "Cucumber Test Report" for the build, filtering to failed.
-1. See the step that failed and determine if it would have been related to a known issue.
+1. See the step that failed and determine if it could have been related to a known issue.
 1. Download the trace ZIP and use the Trace viewer to assess the failure.
-1. Run the feature locally, if it passes then it would be some flakiness on Jenkins, this is expected to some degree.
+1. Run the feature locally, if it passes then it could be some flakiness on Jenkins, this is expected to some degree.
 1. If the feature fails locally, make any changes required to fix it and create a PR.
 1. Once the PR is merged run the tests on Jenkins and cross your fingers.